wujinhjun/wujinhjun/README.md

 - From June 2023 to September 2023, I worked as a front-end intern at [YueWen Group](https://www.yuewen.com/), participating in projects.
 - In the past, I have studied courses such as Modern Front-end Development, Data Structures, Software Engineering, Computer Networks, and others.
+- Additionally, I am a poet and have written numerous metrical verse.
 - 📫 How to reach me: <wujinhjun@outlook.com>
 - 🌱 This is [my website](https://wujinhjun.github.io/)